maroontress/StyleChecker/doc/rules/ByteOrderMark.md

 You can specify the files to check with the configuration file `StyleChecker.xml`.
-For example, if you would like to check files whose name matches `*.Designer.cs` in the any directory of the project, edit `StyleChecker.xml` file as follows:
+For example, if you would like to check files whose name matches `*.Designer.cs` in any directory of the project, edit `StyleChecker.xml` file as follows:

 ```xml